k-phantastic/Steam_Review_Analysis/README.md

 * Working directory: home
 * Type: JupyterLab

-Provided in [232_subset.ipynb](232_subset.ipynb) is a cell in which `pip install -r requirements.txt` can be performed to install necessary packages
+Provided in [232_subset.ipynb](232_subset.ipynb) is a cell in which `pip install -r requirements.txt` can be performed to install necessary packages.
+Additionally, due to favorable runtimes in the pre-processing, slurm scheduling was not needed.

 > Source of the data is located here: [100 Million+ Steam Reviews | Kaggle](https://www.kaggle.com/datasets/kieranpoc/steam-reviews/data)